yanzhen4/yanzhen4.github.io/_pages/about.md

 In 2024, I had a wonderful summer at UPenn, where I was researching with [Prof. Dan Roth](https://www.seas.upenn.edu/~danroth/).

-Starting in Fall 2024, I will start working with [Prof. Jiaxuan You](https://cs.stanford.edu/people/jiaxuan/).
+Starting in Fall 2024, I will also begin working with [Prof. Jiaxuan You](https://cs.stanford.edu/people/jiaxuan/).

 My current research interests are Data Mining and Natural Language Processing.